LLNL/umap-apps/external/HavoqGT/README.md

 HavoqGT uses MPI for distributed-memory communication.
 Please note that the actual MPI launch command depends on your environment.

+To construct a graph, one can use `ingest_edge_list` program in HavoqGT.
+The program reads edges stored in file(s) and constructs a graph.
+Each line of an edge list file is a pair of source vertex ID and target vertex ID.
+An example input edge list file is [here](https://github.com/snap-stanford/snap/blob/master/examples/node2vec/graph/karate.edgelist).

 ```bash

 # In this example, we create a graph at "/mnt/ssd/graph"